EvSecDev/SCMP/README.md

 - Sudo access that requires a password.
 - Only allowing your user sudo access for the standard commands (listed below in dependencies section) and your reload commands.
-- Using network level host IP authentication (such as IPsec AH)
+- Using network level host IP authentication (such as IPsec AH).
 - Using the supplied apparmor profile for the controller.
-- Regular encrypted backups of git repository
+- Regular encrypted backups of the git repository to a different machine.

 Below you can find the recommended setup for the remote servers, and how to configure the remote host to have the least privileges possible to fulfill the functions of this program.